Martinc94/GraphTheoryProject/README.md

 (p.name)AS Party ,count(p)AS NoOfTDs order by NoOfTDs desc
 ```

-#### Query Two: Independant TD's elected in any dublin constituency
+#### Query Two: Independant TD's re-elected in any dublin constituency
 This query is to return all independent candidates elected in any Dublin constituency in 2016 e.g(dublin-south-west,dublin-rathdown,dublin-central ETC)
 This query works by getting all of the candidate nodes that are an independent(IS_AN) and comparing them with the Elected TD nodes to return the nodes that match the query and the relationship of being an independent
 ```cypher